jfbastien/TLBhit/000_mov_fp_sp.md

 * Stack is LRU-cache amenable structure, and other benefits to it as well
 * Long winded way of describing how we ultimately arrive at TLB hits

-00:27:38 Store to load forwarding of stack values
+## 00:27:38 Store-to-load forwarding of stack values

 * Other advantages to stack too -- registers are really fast, caches are fast, and go to main memory tier at some point